tabalinas/jssocials/README.md

 ```

-Each share contains following parameters:
+Each share has following parameters:

 #### label :`String`